tiprankstipranks

 Manufacturing - Risk 1

-Noise generated by our mining operations poses regulatory, legal, operational and reputational risks.
+Noise generated by our mining, AI and HPC operations poses regulatory, legal, operational and reputational risks.

-Our mining operations involve the use of a large number of high-powered miners and cooling systems that generate substantial noise.
+Our mining, AI and HPC operations involve the use of a large number of high-powered machines and cooling systems that generate substantial noise.
 This noise poses risks to our business, including community complaints, reputational damage, litigation risk, regulatory risk, operational constraints, increased costs and opposition to expansion.
-These risks could lead to fines or penalties imposed by local governments, requirements to implement costly noise mitigation measures, restrictions on our operating hours, reduction of scale of our operations, stricter noise controls regulations on our operations, potential shutdown of data centers that cannot meet local noise regulations, damages resulting from lawsuits and difficulty obtaining necessary permits and approvals for expanding existing data centers or establishing new site operations.
+These risks could lead to fines or penalties imposed by local governments, requirements to implement costly noise mitigation measures, restrictions on our operating hours, reduction of scale of our operations, stricter noise control regulations on our operations, potential shutdown of data centers that cannot meet local noise regulations, damages resulting from lawsuits and difficulty obtaining necessary permits and approvals for expanding existing data centers or establishing new site operations.
 These risks may negatively affect our financial condition and results of operations.

 Employment / Personnel - Risk 1